 3These contaminants level found is the highest compliance value based on a running annual average.
-This average includes results from 2018 & 2019.
+This average includes results from 2021 & 2022.

-□ Disinfection byproducts are the result of providing continuous disinfection of your drinking water and form when disinfectants combine

-Haloacetic Acids (HAA5).
-USEPA sets standards for controlling the levels of disinfectants and disinfectant byproducts in drinking water, including both TTHMs and HAA5s."
+4 Disinfection byproducts are the result of providing continuous disinfection of your drinking water and form when disinfectants combine with organic matter naturally occurring in the source water.
+Disinfection byproducts are grouped into two categories, Total Trihalomethanes (TTHM) and Haloacetic Acids (HAA5).
+USEPA sets standards for controlling the levels of disinfectants and disinfectant byproducts in drinking water, including both TTHMs and HAA5s.